a-hel/hacking_heat/DOCS/Generate Database.rst

 Arguments::

 	name (str): Name of the database file to be built fname (str): Name of the file containing the image paths img_size (tuple of ints, optional): Size to which images will be resize.
 Make sure the important features will still be recognizeable in the new size, but keep in mind that larger image size will require more resources. greyscale (bool, optional): Convert the image to greyscale.
-Default is False. flaten (bool, optional): Convert the image data into a 1D array.
+Default is False. flatten (bool, optional): Convert the image data into a 1D array.
 Default is False. istest (bool, optional): Set to True if the file is part of the test set, i.e. does not contain labels.

 Example:

 >>> pack('validation_db', 'validation_imgs.csv', img_size=(128, 128))

 This will produce the file 'validation_db.hdf5' with all the image and label data, as well as a 'validation_db.txt' file that contains the path to the HDF5 file.
 The text file is a requirement for the correct working of Mocha.